AYelland/AstroWiki_2.0/168 Flashcards.md

 ### Question 43

 > [!question] Question
 > Give a qualitative description of the frequency and amplitude evolution of the gravitational wave signal from a binary compact star system.
-Compute actual numbers for a 30-30M_solar binary black hole system.
+Compute actual numbers for a $30 - 30 \pu{M_{\odot}}$ binary black hole system.
 >
 > > [!answer]-
 > >